 5 must-do things to get a job at a startup

-The startup world is exploding, and it is fast becoming the place to be if you are an ambitious young graduate.
-Getting a job at a startup is straightforward enough if you know what you should be doing to get yourself noticed, but often startups aren’t as widely promoted by university career centres.
-The requirements for landing yourself a corporate graduate scheme and getting a job at a startup differ significantly once you get down to the details, so retraining yourself to think about how to go about the job hunt for a startup takes a bit of effort.
+The startup world is fast becoming the place to be if you are an ambitious young graduate.
+Getting a graduate job at a startup is straightforward enough if you know what you should be doing to get yourself noticed, but often startups aren’t as widely promoted by university career centres.
+The requirements for landing yourself a graduate scheme and a graduate job search for a startup differ significantly once you get down to the details, so retraining yourself to think about how to go about the job hunt for a startup takes a bit of effort.
 Luckily we are here to help you through it!

 1. Showcase your personality